joelouthan/theologic.us/content/posts/0-study-romans/2021-03-02-study-romans.md

 >
 >14 The Word became flesh and dwelt among us.
 We observed his glory, the glory as the one and only Son from the Father, full of grace and truth.

-### Romans 1:4 (CSB) and was appointed to be the powerful Son of God according to the Spirit of holiness by the resurrection of the dead.
+### and was appointed to be the powerful Son of God according to the Spirit of holiness by the resurrection of the dead.

 >Romans 8:12-13 (CSB) So then, brothers and sisters, we are not obligated to the flesh to live according to the flesh, because if you live according to the flesh, you are going to die.
 But if by the Spirit you put to death the deeds of the body, you will live.

 >John 3:35 The Father loves the Son and has given all things into his hand (Daniel 7; Hebrews 1:1-2)

-### Romans 1:5 (CSB) Through him we have received grace and apostleship to bring about the obedience of faith for the sake of his name among all the Gentiles,
+### Through him we have received grace and apostleship to bring about the obedience of faith for the sake of his name among all the Gentiles,

 This is the Great Commission.
 Listen to what you and I have been commissioned to do by our Great Lord and Savior: